hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 Troubleshooting
 ---------------

-For questions that are not listed here please contact `hannes.klarner@fu-berlin.de` or post an issue on the project homepage at
+For questions that are not listed here please contact |myemail| or post an issue on the project homepage at

    * http://github.com/hklarner/PyBoolNet/issues